VictorAndres20/readme-notes/NX/NX.md

 npx nx g @nx/nest:app apps/my-worker
 ```

+3. `.env` file should be inside the root nest application folder

+4. To use images or fonts like for PDF generator, create `api-assets` folder at root monorepo project

-3. Since we update tsconfig.base.json to have `"moduleResolution": "bundler"` we need to tell web pack to resolve paths by tsconfig paths, to do this lets install `tsconfig-paths-webpack-plugin`
+5. If we don't have "moduleResolution" specified on nest tscofnig.app.json, since we update tsconfig.base.json to have `"moduleResolution": "bundler"` we will need to tell web pack to resolve paths by tsconfig paths, to do this lets install `tsconfig-paths-webpack-plugin`

 ```
 npm install -D tsconfig-paths-webpack-plugin
 ```

-4. Add the resolver inside nest `app webpack.config.js`
+then add the resolver inside nest `app webpack.config.js`

 ```
 ...